Generative AI in Azure AI Solutions

 Section titled “Develop a RAG-based Solution with Your Own Data with Azure AI Foundry”Grounding means giving context to the model to allow it to give accurate and relevant responses.

 Grounded approach uses an LLM with its original training data with access to the relevant data for prompts to the application.
 The grounding data, for example files, is put into a Vector Database - Vector Database.
-Grouding data is processed and set as vectors in the vector database.
+Grounding data is processed and set as vectors in the vector database.
 During prompting, the LLM will use the database when creating a response to get relevant ground content.

 A similar approach is to put the relevant grounding data into the prompt, so the LLM knows about it and then generate a response, though it uses token and context.